Numerically efficient unitary evolution for Hamiltonians beyond nearest-neighbors: Acknowledgements

 I thank F. Franchini and S. M. Giampaolo for insightful discussion.
-AGC acknowledges support from the MOQS ITN programme, a European Union’s Horizon 2020 research and innovation program under the Marie Sk\l{}odowska-Curie grant agreement number 955479.
+A. G. C. acknowledges support from the MOQS ITN programme, a European Union’s Horizon 2020 research and innovation program under the Marie Sk\l{}odowska-Curie grant agreement number 955479.
+The research leading to these results has received funding from the following organizations: project EuRyQa (Horizon 2020); Italian Ministry of University and Research (MUR) via: Quantum Frontiers (the Departments of Excellence 2023-2027); the World Class Research Infrastructure - Quantum Computing and Simulation Center (QCSC) of Padova University; Istituto Nazionale di Fisica Nucleare (INFN): iniziativa specifica IS-QUANTUM.